-• The Group has sufficient capital to satisfy the authorities' requirements and internal management objectives for capital adequacy and capital buffers.

-• The Group's capital adequacy at the bottom of a serious economic downturn is above the authorities' minimum requirements, and there is a high degree of probability that measures can be taken to return the capital adequacy to the management objective.

-• The Group has sufficient capital and capital buffers to implement plans and strategic measures without endangering the financial solvency target.
+- The Group has sufficient capital to satisfy regulatory requirements and internal management objectives for capital adequacy and capital buffers. - The Group's capital adequacy at the bottom of a serious economic downturn is above the minimum regulatory requirements, and there is a high degree of probability that measures can be taken to return the capital adequacy to the management objective. - The Group has sufficient capital and capital buffers to implement plans and strategic measures without endangering the financial solvency target.

-An important part of the Group's objectives is that the common equity tier 1 capital ratio should be on a par with that of comparable banks.
+One of the Group's key objectives is to keep its Common Equity Tier 1 capital ratio on a par with comparable banks.
 Sparebanken Sør is the only one of the large regional banks in Norway to use the standardised approach to calculate capital adequacy.

-Finanstilsynet's Supervisory Review Evaluation Process (SREP) for Norwegian financial institutions is split into five groups based on size, complexity and scope, as well as the degree of risk that the institutions represent for the financial system.
+The Financial Supervisory Authority of Norway's Supervisory Review Evaluation Process (SREP) for Norwegian financial institutions is split into five groups based on size, complexity and scope, as well as the degree of risk that the institutions represent for the financial system.
 Sparebanken Sør is in Group 2, which encompasses small and medium-sized institutions that mainly operate within Norway but with large national or regional market shares.
 Banks in Group 2 will be subject to a detailed SREP assessment with written feedback every two years.